superstes/growautomation/ReadMe.md

 ## Version
 __The code is currently not in a stable state !__

+Version: 0.9

 First 'stable' release coming <strong>SOON</strong>! :D

-Version: 0.9

 => <a href="https://demo.growautomation.at/">DEMO</a> at its current state _(bugs included.. (; )_

 ### Work in progress
-- testing and fixing input-condition-output workflow
+- testing and fixing output-reversal
-- writing ansible-script to set-up the application
+- cleaning up the webUI

 ### History
 - v0.9 _(2021-09)_
-  - action-button in webUI
+  - action-buttons in webUI => allowing to manually start/stop sensors and actors
   - saving of action states to db (_keeping track of active actors_)
   - added basic dark-mode

 - v0.8 _(2021-03 - 2021-04)_
   - updated condition workflow
   - created basic <a href="https://docs.growautomation.eu">documentation</a>
   - scripting setup using ansible

 - v0.7 _(2020-12 - 2021-03)_
   - created basic _(django)_ web interface => <a href="https://demo.growautomation.at/">DEMO</a>
     - functionality: